 Most Statements in Academic Disciplinary Proceedings Discoverable in Court

 While the general rule is that campus disciplinary proceedings are confidential, District Attorneys and other prosecutors seeking to support criminal charges may ordinarily subpoena statements given in the Title IX proceedings.
 In some instances, the prosecutors may have ongoing criminal investigations underway that involve the same on-campus sexual harassment or violence proceedings.

 In virtually all instances, students – whether they be the complaining party or the accused – are best served by an attorney who can handle both aspects of the case to ensure that the student is protected in both arenas, and that the best possible outcome is reached that preserves the student’s future.

 E. Stewart Jones Hacker Murphy is Equipped to Protect Your Student’s Interests

 The E. Stewart Jones Hacker Murphy law firm has extensive experience in all types of hearings, whether they are of the “informal” variety under Title IX or before a New York court.
 The firm’s team of attorneys has both the skill and resources to protect a student’s interests in any Title IX proceeding.
 We are one of the most highly respected law firms in upstate New York and the capital district.
-With offices in Albany, Troy, Saratoga Springs, and Latham, we have been representing clients for more than 100 years.
+With offices in Albany, Troy, Saratoga Springs, and Schenectady, we have been representing clients for more than 100 years.
 Make the right call.
 Call us now at (518) 274-5820 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, 7 days a week, 365 days a year – even on holidays.